l1on/meal-order/README.md

 ```bash
 /orders?total=5000
 ```
-the system will just confirm that with an empty recommendation (with the HTTP status code 200).
+the system will confirm that with an empty recommendation (with the HTTP status code 200).
 ```json
 []
 ```

-If we happen to issue an invalid meal request like this (more special meal requests than total):
+If we happen to issue an invalid meal request like this (more sub meals than total):

 ```bash
 /orders?total=5&nut_free=3&fish_free=3
 ```
-or this:
+or even this:

 ```bash
 /orders?total=-2